 Those into animals will enjoy seeing goats, soy sheep and wild boar.
-There are also seasonal events throughout the year so check what’s on before you go.
+There is a tearoom and shop on site, and also seasonal events throughout the year so check what’s on before you go.

 3. Head for the Beach

-Take a bucket and spade and head to one of Clare’s beaches, there are some amazing beaches in Clare, here are our favourites:
+Take a bucket and spade and head to one of Clare’s beautiful beaches – you won’t be short of beaches to choose from, but here are some of our favourites:

-Fanore Beach – has a vast expanse of beach perfect for making sandcastles, exploring the sand dunes and limestone formations where you might even spot fossils or spot sea life in the rock pools.
+Fanore Beach: a vast expanse of beach perfect for making sandcastles, snd dunes to explore, and limestone formations where you might even spot fossils or sea life in the rock pools.

 4. See “The Cliffs”

-- Allow at least 2 hours to do all the things at the Cliffs
+- Allow at least two hours to do all the things at the Cliffs

 - Certain times are busier than others: peak months are July and August, however, the Cliffs of Moher are very busy from April to September each year.
 The busiest time of day is between 11.00am and 4pm

-- You can view the Cliffs from 3 primary viewing platforms.
+- You can view the Cliffs from three primary viewing platforms.